Maritime Brass Quintet

 Richard Simoneau, trumpet

-Richard was born in 1970 in Quebec City, and began playing trumpet at age thirteen in high
+Richard was born in 1970 in Quebec City, and began playing trumpet at age thirteen in highschool.
+He pursued his studies at the Quebec and then Montreal Conservatories, graduating

 in May 1994.
 That summer, he auditioned with the Montreal Symphony Orchestra and won a